stevehulme/essensys-test/README.md

 # essensys-test

+Task to parse and update call records from a spreadsheet.

-To build run 'mvn clean install'
+To build run 'mvn clean install' from the root directory

-To execute run 'java -jar target/essensys-test-1.0-SNAPSHOT.jar call_data.csv'
+To execute run 'java -jar target/essensys-test-1.0-SNAPSHOT.jar call_data.csv' from the root directory (the file is part of the project)